As children enter adolescence, they stay grounded by focusing on core values.

 Adolescents at Blake develop a deeper understanding of themselves as global citizens and community leaders, in and out of class.
-A sixth grader might craft well-reasoned arguments about global healthcare access for her Humanities course.
+A sixth grader might craft well-reasoned arguments about global healthcare access for her social studies course.
 An eighth grader might lead a team to victory on the football field – or in a debate tournament.
 Whatever path students choose, they are guided by solid core values, a strong sense of purpose and a commitment to bettering themselves and their world.

 Get an inside look at the classrooms, labs, studios, theater and other spaces of Blake's Middle School.